Sergiu Celibidache: Career

-Celibache had begun making waves with the orchestra's management regarding the age of some of the musicians as well as his controversial views regarding recordings.
+Celibidache had begun making waves with the orchestra's management regarding the age of some of the musicians as well as his controversial views regarding recordings.

 Following the death of Furtwängler in 1954, Celibidache was overlooked to be his official successor of the Berlin Philharmonic.
 Instead, the management chose Herbert von Karajan.
-It took 37 years before a collaboration could once again take place: the concert of Bruckner’s Symphony No. 7 happened only at the instigation of the German president at the time, Richard von Weizsäcker.
+It took 37 years before a collaboration could once again take place: the concert of Bruckner's Symphony No. 7 happened only at the instigation of the West German president at the time, Richard von Weizsäcker.

 Celibidache later worked with radio orchestras in Stockholm, Stuttgart and Paris.
 He also worked in Britain in the late 1940s and 1950s, due partly to the promotional efforts of the pianist Eileen Joyce and her partner, an artists' agent.
 Joyce said that Celibidache was the greatest conductor she had ever worked with: "he was the only one who got inside my soul".
 In 1970 he was awarded Denmark's Sonning Award.
 From 1979 until his death he was music director of the Munich Philharmonic.
-He regularly taught at Hochschule für Musik Mainz in Germany and in 1984 taught at the Curtis Institute in Philadelphia, Pennsylvania.
+He regularly taught at Hochschule für Musik Mainz in West Germany and in 1984 taught at the Curtis Institute in Philadelphia, Pennsylvania.
 Teaching was a major focus throughout his life and his courses were frequently open to all without any fee.
 Among his notable students are Enrique García Asensio, Konrad von Abel, Françoys Bernier, Raffaele Napoli, Rony Rogoff, Bernhard Sieberer, Markand Thakar, and Nils-Göran Areskoug.

 He appeared in the film Ambassadors of Music (1952), conducting the Berlin Philharmonic in a performance of Ludwig van Beethoven's Egmont overture.
 Later, he was the subject of two major documentaries: "Celibidache, let it evolve" by Jan Schmidt-Garre and "Celibidache's Garden" by his son Serge Ioan Celebidachi.